 Conjunctivitis

-Conjunctivitis is an inflammation of the conjunctiva, a sac or covering around the eye.
-It can be caused by a virus, bacteria, or allergies.
+Conjunctivitis is a general term that means there is an irritation to the white of the eye.
+It can be caused by a virus, bacteria, allergies or mild trauma.
 With all types of conjunctivitis, the white part of the eye may be pink or red, eyelashes are often stuck together and children complain that their eyes itch or burn.

 Types